Research Internship in Cape Town: Assessing bio inspired Ways to filter grey Water

-Based upon two existing designs, I came up with a filtration system that mimics a wetland ecosystem.
-Wetlands are known to possess excellent water purification characteristics, mainly linked to an extensive network of interactions at a micro-scale.
+Based on two existing designs, I came up with a filtration system that mimics a wetland ecosystem.
+Wetlands are known to possess excellent water purification characteristics.
+They are mainly linked to an extensive network of interactions at a micro-scale.
 A large number of invertebrate, microbe, algae and plant species absorb and break down excess nutrients and harmful substances in grey water and turn it into water with acceptable nutrient levels for fynbos irrigation.
 Here, we are using nature’s inherent ability to clean itself – to a certain extent.

-At Greenpop’s nursery, the Eco Hub, I built a so-called Grey water Filtration Tower (GFT), which is essentially a micro-ecosystem mimicking a wetland in the form of a one meter high, cylindrical tower.
-Grey water is poured on top of the tower, and a central column of stones distributes the water across the surrounding soil.
+At Greenpop’s nursery, the Eco Hub, I built a so-called Grey water Filtration Tower (GFT).
+This is essentially a micro-ecosystem mimicking a wetland in the form of a one meter high, cylindrical tower.
+Grey water is poured on top of the tower.
+A central column of stones distributes the water across the surrounding soil.
 The water slowly trickles down the soil, is purified on the way, and is then captured in a large bucket at the bottom of the tower.
 A pipe and a valve allow for tapping the filtered water and using it for fynbos irrigation.

 To test the effectiveness of the system, I set up an experiment with three groups of sensitive fynbos plants.
 One group was treated with normal (borehole) water, one group with pure grey water and one group with filtered water.
 Currently, I am working on analyzing the data and writing my report, but the preliminary results look good!
-The final aim is to install the GFT in various fynbos gardens across Cape Town, coupled to a workshop in which the kids and sponsors can learn about nature- based filtration while building the tower.
-That way, the success of the project is not only bound to effectiveness of the tower.
-Instead, we will be able to contribute to the whole of Greenpop’s mission: to restore natural spaces, green communities and activate environmental stewards.
+The final aim is to install the GFT in various fynbos gardens across Cape Town, coupled to a workshop in which the kids and sponsors can learn about nature-based filtration while building the tower.
+That way, the success of the project is not only bound to the effectiveness of the tower.
+Instead, we will be able to contribute to the whole of Greenpop’s mission.
+To restore natural spaces, green communities and activate environmental stewards.

 Intern Life in Cape Town

 In general, living in Cape Town for five months was a dream come true.
-I’m a big fan of (kite)surfing and lived in Big Bay – 20 kilometers from Cape Town – nearly a hundred meters from the sea: heaven!
+I’m a big fan of (kite)surfing and lived in Big Bay – 20 kilometres from Cape Town – nearly a hundred meters from the sea: heaven!
 But anywhere in Cape Town, nature is so incredibly close!
 Hiking, walking, surfing, climbing: anything is possible.
-For the last two weeks, I lived in the city center with some of the other interns, which allowed me to explore the city’s vibrant atmosphere and many hidden gems.
+For the last two weeks, I lived in the city centre with some of the other interns.
+This allowed me to explore the city’s vibrant atmosphere and many hidden gems.
 At walking distance from the office, it was in some sense also a relief for me.
 A relief?
 Yes, Cape Town also has negative aspects.

-First, traffic is horrible – leaving home at 6:00am. to avoid the traffic jams was no exception for me.
+First, traffic is horrible – leaving home at 6:00 am to avoid the traffic jams was no exception for me.
 Renting a car was useful, but you should really plan your trips carefully.
-Second, inequality in Cape Town is worse than anywhere I’ve ever seen before: no way I could not get totally used to that.
+Second, inequality in Cape Town is worse than anywhere I’ve ever seen before: no way I could get used to that.
 The roar of an accelerating Porsche would wake the homeless people sleeping on the sidewalk.
-However, even though many people warned me about Cape Town’s crime record, I never felt insecure and this inequality situation provided me with some interesting subjects of thought.
+Although many people warned me about Cape Town’s crime record, I never felt insecure.
+This inequality situation provided me with some interesting subjects of thought.

 All in all, I would like to thank Greenpop for hosting me, and Cape Town for being such an amazing city.
 Keep up the good work and stay awesome!